-Under each priority are the 'key tasks' which show what we will do to achieve each priority and objective.
-Service Delivery Plans have been developed for each of our services; and include a summary of what the service does, and how it supports the Council's aim, priorities and objectives.
-They link the priorities and objectives in the Council Plan to the activities that demonstrate what we will do to achieve them.
+Under each priority are the 'key actions' which show what the Council plan to do to achieve each priority and objective.
+Service Delivery Plans are in place for Council services; and include a summary of what the service does, and how it supports the Council's aim, priorities and objectives.
+They link the priorities and objectives in the Council Plan to the activities that demonstrate what the Council will do to achieve them.

-During the year, we monitor the progress of the Council Plan and activities and performance measures in the Service Delivery Plans to ensure that the Council stays on track, and achieves what it set out to do.
+During the year, the Council monitors the progress of the Council Plan and activities and performance measures in the Service Delivery Plans to ensure that the Council stays on track, and achieves what it set out to do.